ahdinosaur/unbazaar/docs/index.md

 - sink nodes are consumers
 - other nodes are third-party intermediaries
    - distributers, vendors, ...
-- anyone can fulfill any role within the marketplace
+- we want to make it easy for anyone to fulfill any role within the marketplace

 TODO: make visual graph